Soap vs Syndet

 The glycerin is a useful by-product from soap production, although can be left in the soap product as a softening agent, which is what we do at Stephenson, utilising the high Glycerin content for additional processing and performance benefits.

 The fats or oils can range, so long as you have the correct ratio of hard to soft that enables the soap bar to physically form and set.
 This ratio can then be adjusted to give you a bar that lasts longer and doesn’t lather, or foam higher and dissolves quicker.
 The typical ratio is 80:20 with Palm (Hard 80) and Palm Kernel (Soft 20) We excel at adjusting and manipulating these ratios, creating speciality soap bases with innovative speciality oils and additives.
 We can use a vast array of oils in our soap manufacture, however, most suppliers will use a standard range of oils as seen below:

 - Olive Oil

 Opaque vegetable origin, high glycerine soap, is sold globally.
-Manufactured using Vegtable Oils these soaps contain no sythentic ingredients of surfactants, they have a high pH and can in turn in some circumstances be drying on the skin.
-Vegetable soap tends to be more natural and contains no sythetic or chemical ingredients.
+Manufactured using Vegetable Oils these soaps contain no synthetic ingredients of surfactants, they have a high pH and can in turn in some circumstances be drying on the skin.
+Vegetable soap tends to be more natural and contains no synthetic or chemical ingredients.

-From a technical viewpoint, syndets have other advantages over soap, such as the fact that they admit the possibility of using additives (colorants and fragrances) that are not suitable for soaps due to the high pH enviroment.
+From a technical viewpoint, syndets have other advantages over soap, such as the fact that they admit the possibility of using additives (colourants and fragrances) that are not suitable for soaps due to the high pH environment.

 Soap vs. Syndet